earthsteading/Commercial-Buildings/commissioning.md

 ## Prior to a building occupany permit being provided, the following must be verified by the RBS:
  - [ ] roof drainage connected to approved point of discharge
- - [ ] requires safety systems compliant, e.g. handrails, fire safety, etc.
+ - [ ] required safety systems compliance, e.g. handrails, fire safety, etc.
  - [ ] stair compliance
  - [ ] glazing compliance, e.g. human impact, structural/weather resistance
  - [ ] provision of sanitary and other facilities